IllustratedMan-code/SeniorProject/docs/design-diagrams/DesignDiagram.md

 # Design Level 3

 ![](./S3.png)
-This diagram shows a little of the games structure.
+This diagram shows a little of the game's structure.
 Sequential levels allow for iterative learning, helpful for a classroom environment, as well as an endless mode that facilitates practice.
 Each level can teach a new standalone concept, while the endless mode can reinforce those concepts.